 This option specifies the target processor.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target processor.
-The following processor names are recognized: cortex-a35, cortex-a53, cortex-a55, cortex-a57, cortex-a72, cortex-a73, cortex-a76, ares, exynos-m1, falkor, qdf24xx, saphira, thunderx, vulcan, xgene1 and xgene2.
+The following processor names are recognized: cortex-a34, cortex-a35, cortex-a53, cortex-a55, cortex-a57, cortex-a65. cortex-a65ae. cortex-a72, cortex-a73, cortex-a76ae, cortex-a77, ares, cortex-a76, exynos-m1, neoverse-n1, neoverse-e1, qdf24xx, saphira, thunderx, vulcan, xgene1 and xgene2.
 The special name all may be used to allow the assembler to accept instructions valid for any supported processor, including all optional extensions.